SharmaRupali/scikit-multilearn/docs/source/visualize_cluster_pie.rst

     * x: {array-like, sparse matrix}, shape (n_samples, n_features)
     * y: numpy array, shape (n_samples, ) - Target values: labels
     * labels (Default = None): labels to be shown on the network, if not specified any, uses defaults
-    * n_clusters: number of clusters the user wants to see the data split in
+    * n_clusters (Default = 3): number of clusters the user wants to see the data split in
-    * size_proportion: for better proportions of pie sizes for better visualization
+    * size_proportion (Default = 50): for better proportions of pie sizes for better visualization

 Getting Started with the Data
 -----------------------------